In this Guide

 We also like that you can customize all of the parts, and upgrade or switch the lenses to suit your specific needs.
 That customizability has made the Honeywell a favorite among professional welders as well!

 It’s extremely inexpensive.
-This one is less than $50, and even with some replacements or modifications, it’s a lot cheaper than the competition.
+And even with some replacements or modifications, it’s a lot cheaper than the competition.
 That makes it very accessible for students, as well as people who need a cheap solution for welding on the side of their day job.

 It’s super simple.
 This is a shell-style mask, and there aren’t any fancy adjustments to make.
 It’s just an on-off operation.